bigdatagenomics/adam/README.md

 ```

 ADAM outputs all the commands that are available for you to run.
 To get
-help for a specific command, run `adam-local <command>` without any additional arguments.
+help for a specific command, run `adam-submit <command>` without any additional arguments.

 ````
 $ adam-submit transform